Doesn't seem familiar? Jump to the "Ultra" help about group assignments.

 New to Collaborate Ultra?
 Start here with the basics!

-Your instructor may ask you to self-enroll in a group to complete a group assignment.
+Your instructor may ask you to join a group to complete a group assignment.
 The group assignment won't appear on your Grades page until you join a group.

 On the Course Content page, you may see an enrollment period.
 You must join a group before the deadline.
 If you haven't joined a group, you're notified when the enrollment deadline approaches.

 You can also see if the enrollment period isn't open yet or has closed.
+You can view the groups page or the assignment if the enrollment period hasn't opened yet.
 Contact your instructor if you didn't join a group by the enrollment deadline.
-If all groups have submitted work, you won't be able to join a group.
+If all groups have submitted work, you can't join a group.

-Select the Self-enroll to participate link to access the groups page.
+Select the Join a group to participate link to access the groups page.
 If you select the group assignment title, a panel opens with details and links to join a group.
 You can't view the assignment until you join a group.

 The groups you can join appear on the groups page.
 Based on your instructor's settings, you might see Show Members links that display the names of other members who joined before you.
 In the Number of students column, you can see how many members are allowed to join each group.
 Your instructor may allow all students to join all groups.
 For example, you might attend multiple field trips.